 Laura was educated at Wakefield Girls’ High School (2007–2014) and read English, History and Classical Latin to her final year.
 She was a quiet and conscientious student, gaining three A*s in her A-Levels.
-She received the Year Prize, the English Literature Prize, the Classics Prize and the Memorial Prize for Poetry in her last year.
+She received the Year Prize, the English Literature Prize, the Classics Prize and the Memorial Prize for Poetry upon leaving.

 Laura chose to read English at The University of York, where she spent ‘two years always moving somewhere but going nowhere’.
-Restless and malcontent in higher education, she briefly moved to Swansea to work at The Dylan Thomas Birthplace and left university on her return.
-She has since praised her bravery in leaving an academic path which ‘gave [her] no growth and very little hope’.
+Restless and malcontent in higher education, she briefly moved to Swansea to work at The Dylan Thomas Birthplace and write for The Dylan Thomas Society, choosing to leave university on her return.
+Laura has since praised her bravery in leaving an academic path which ‘gave [her] no growth and very little hope’.

 Laura began to write poetry at an early age, winning The Foyle Young Poets Award twice during her school days.
 She has credited her grandmother for her love of reading, and Dylan Thomas, Carol Ann Duffy and E.E.
 Cummings as early influencers on her work.